spantaleev/matrix-docker-ansible-deploy/docs/maintenance-postgres.md

 If you are using an [external Postgres server](configuring-playbook-external-postgres.md), the above command will not work, because the credentials file (`/matrix/postgres/env-postgres-psql`) is not available.

+If your server is on the ARM32 [architecture](alternative-architectures.md), you may need to remove the `-alpine` suffix from the image name in the command above.

 Restoring a backup made this way can be done by [importing it](importing-postgres.md).